-A. STANDARD WORKWEEK
+A. WORKWEEK

-A workweek is a period of time consisting of seven consecutive days.
-A standard workweek is from Monday morning (12:01 a.m.) to midnight the following Sunday.
-Alternate workweeks (beginning and ending on a day other than the above) may be scheduled by the University.
+A workweek is a period of time consisting of seven (7) consecutive days.
+The workweek is from Sunday morning (12:01 a.m.) to midnight the following Saturday.
+Workweeks beginning and ending on a day other than the above may be established by the University.

-B. STANDARD WORK SCHEDULE
+B. WORK SCHEDULE